yomojo/yomojo.github.io-web/_drafts/_posts/chappati-stuffed-with-a-butternut-squash-filling.md

 1. Heat a large flat pan It needs to be very hot—so be careful!
 2. While the pan is heating—roll out the first chapati.
 3. Take a small ball of dough about the size of a tangerine.
-Begin to rollout the chapati.
+Dip the dough ball into some flour.
+Begin to rollout the chapati on the rolling surface.